gorchestrate/core/README.md

 I like the idea of workflow engines - they could make workflow implementation easier.
 But since their creators want to earn money - most of the workflow engines are business-oriented, rather than programmer-oriented.

 What I want is a workflow system created **by programmers for programmers**.
-One that I will really use myself to model workflows for whole my company.
-One that will not require you to spend a week to setup 9 node cluster using fancy technologies.
+One that I could use myself to model workflows and won't have to spend a week setting up 9 node cluster with unclear instructions.

+Just look at example repo: https://github.com/gorchestrate/pizzaapp Or create your own workflow using Gorchestrate SDK for Go https://github.com/gorchestrate/async

 ### Features

 #### Linearized consistency
 All updates to the workflows are done with linearized consistency, i.e. applied one after another.
 If one process is receiving message on 2 channels - he will always get only 1 message.
 And only 1 message will be sent.

 #### High Performance
 You can expect >10k req/sec thoughput on a 4xCPU machine with regionally-replicated SSD storage.

 Typical latencies are ~15ms.
 If one workflow is sending on channel "1" - the other workflow listening on that channel will receive message within ~30ms.
 Since all writes to SSD are batched - increasing throughput from 100 req/sec to 200 req/sec will not decrease latency.

 #### Correctness
 All operations on workflows are executed atomically.
 Workflows are processed with **Exactly-once** semantics.
 Only one instance of workflow can be processed by client in a single point of time.

 #### Integration
 Gorchestrate is language-agnostic - you can define your workflows in any language/tools you want.
 Gorchestrate manages communication - you manage workflow logic.

 ### Details